 In many cases, it’s too troublesome to file a case and recover the compensation.
-At Breaux Law Firm you can ease your lawsuit steps with our intelligent workers’ compensation lawyer.
+At Breaux Law Firm you can ease your lawsuit steps with our intelligent New Orleans workers’ compensation lawyer.

 Additionally, Louisiana is home to many high-risk industries, like agriculture, forestry, transportation, hunting, construction, manufacturing, and oil and gas extraction.
 Those employed in these industries are at a greater risk of being injured while on the job, sometimes even fatally.

 According to the Louisiana Department of Health, Louisiana consistently has a work-related fatality rate almost twice that of the national average, and, sadly, the majority of those work-related fatalities, 93-97%, are men.

 If you’ve been injured at work in the state of Louisiana, and your injury was specifically related to your employment (within the “course and scope” or, in other words, “arising out of employment”), you are entitled to compensation.

 Traveling to and from work is generally not considered to be within the “course and scope” of a person’s employment, and is therefore not covered by workers’ compensation, should an injury occur during travel.
 In order for workers’ compensation to cover an injury, the employee’s transportation must be part of the work contract.
 However, there are notable exceptions to this general rule, such as: